 Colors, Numbers, and Crystals

-The Ifrit is associated with red, symbolizing anger, blood, and fire, and is often used in talismans or candles to invoke its presence.
-The demon is also linked with the color black (chaos, the underworld, and hidden malice).
+The Ifrit is linked to the color red, which stands for anger, blood, and fire, and is used in charms or candles to call on it.
+It is also connected to black, which means chaos, the underworld, and hidden evil.

-The number 7 holds mystical significance, tied to the seven layers of the Earth where demons are said to dwell, or the seven sins they are said to embody, particularly wrath.
+The number 7 is special, linked to the seven layers of the Earth where demons are believed to live, or to the seven sins, especially anger.

-In Shams al-Ma’arif, ruby is tied to the Ifrit for its fiery shade and association with power, used in rituals to amplify its influence.
-Obsidian, a volcanic glass, symbolizes protection and darkness, often employed to bind or repel the Ifrit.
-Garnet, another red stone, is sometimes mentioned in Persian texts for its connection to passion and strength, enhancing the Ifrit’s fiery aura in occult practices.
+In Shams al-Ma’arif, ruby is linked to the Ifrit because of its fiery color and power, and it is used in rituals to boost the Ifrit’s influence.
+Obsidian, a black volcanic glass, symbolizes protection and darkness and is used to bind or drive away the demon.

 Other Correspondences

-Sulfur evokes the Ifrit’s foul, hellish odor, tied to its fiery essence and underworld connections.
+Sulfur is linked to the Ifrit’s bad, hellish smell, showing its fiery and underworld nature.

 You may also enjoy: